|

 Variety, May 16, 1945

-Somewhat on a better plane than prior attempts by Monogram to capitalize on its Charlie Chan series, "The Scarlet Clue"
+Somewhat on a better plane than prior attempts by Monogram to capitalize on its Charlie Chan

-is a whodunit that should please fans of this type of film fare.
-Picture actually has suspense, and the well-written
+series, "The Scarlet Clue" is a whodunit that should please fans of this type of film fare.

-of the cast have better material than in several previous pix.
-Sidney Toler, as Chan, plods along to a successful solution
+because main members of the cast have better material than in several previous pix.
+Sidney Toler, as Chan, plods along

-of the killings with able support from Benson Fong, in the role of his son, and Mantan Moreland, who supplies the comedy relief.
+to a successful solution of the killings with able support from Benson Fong, in the role of his son, and Mantan Moreland,

-Helen Devereaux handles her role capably as do the other supporting actors.
-Yarn deals with plot to steal radar
+who supplies the comedy relief.
+Helen Devereaux handles her role capably as do the

-plans from the Government, causing the death of several people by remote control.
-Chan and his side center their activities
+people by remote control.
+Chan and his side center their activities in the radar plant which is also in the building

-in the radar plant which is also in the building where a radio station is located.
-Film gathers momentum and the denouement
+where a radio station is located.
+Film gathers momentum and the denouement actually catches the viewers off guard.

 FILM NOTES: